Lviv Theatre of Opera and Ballet: Project and construction

 An independent jury chose the design by Zygmunt Gorgolewski, a graduate of the Berlin Building Academy and the director of city's Engineering Academy.
-Gorgolewski pleasantly surprised the jury by planning to locate the building in the center of the city, despite the area having been already densely built-up.
-In order to solve the space problem, he boldly proposed to enclose the Poltva River underground, and instead of using a traditional foundation, utilized a reinforced concrete base for the first time in Europe.
+Gorgolewski pleasantly surprised the jury by planning to locate the building in the centre of the city, despite the area having been already densely built-up.
+In order to solve the space problem, he boldly proposed to enclose the Poltva River underground, and instead of using a traditional foundation, utilized—for the first time in Europe—a reinforced concrete base.

 In June 1897, the cornerstone was placed.
 Gorgolewski oversaw construction, earthwork and design, employing the leading stonemasons from the city and beyond.
 Local materials were used wherever possible, however marble elements were manufactured in Vienna, special linen for painting in the foyer was imported from Belgium.
 The German company Siemens, ran the electrical wiring and lights, while the hydraulic mechanization of the stage was built by the Polish railway workshop company in Sanok.

 Construction continued for three years.
 Funding came from the city, the surrounding communities, and from voluntary donations.
 The cost of the works totaled 2.4 million Austrian crowns.